Why is Network Monitoring becoming increasingly important?

 How is BYOD adding to this challenge?

 BYOD provides device independence to end-users, the consumerisation IT has greatly facilitated this way of working and enterprises have had to inevitably accommodate BYOD into their network design and operating strategies.
 However, although BYOD comes with a lot of benefits for the Enterprise and Users, managing risks associated with BYOD presents a lot of challenges for IT Administrators.
-With respect to Network monitoring the challenges with BYOD include:
+Concerning Network monitoring the challenges with BYOD include:

-- Malicious or untrusted applications – As personal devices are plugged on to the network, IT Administrators have the daunting task of having Network Monitoring systems that are also application-aware the reason being that end-user devices are vulnerable to malware and malicious apps, if these devices are not monitored correctly they can become gateways for outsiders to access critical corporate data that lead to a PR crisis or serious financial loss for the business.
+- Malicious or untrusted applications – As personal devices are plugged on to the network, IT Administrators have the daunting task of having Network Monitoring systems that are also application-aware the reason being that end-user devices are vulnerable to malware and malicious apps if these devices are not monitored correctly they can become gateways for outsiders to access critical corporate data that lead to a PR crisis or serious financial loss for the business.

-- Lost, Stolen Devices and Fired Employees – Network monitoring in a BYOD enabled environment should also be able to quickly disable a lost or stolen device so as to prevent sensitive corporate data from falling into the wrong hands or unauthorized access by Employees that no longer have any contractual relationship with the enterprise.
+- Lost, Stolen Devices and Fired Employees – Network monitoring in a BYOD enabled environment should also be able to quickly disable a lost or stolen device to prevent sensitive corporate data from falling into the wrong hands or unauthorized access by Employees that no longer have any contractual relationship with the enterprise.